dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

   * Following a few conventions, such as having a valid pubspec.yaml file, makes your app a package.
-  * If you're developing a web or server-side app, use Stagehand to generate starting files.
+  * If you're developing a web or server-side app, use `dart create` to generate starting files.
-  * If you're developing a web or server-side app, use `pub get` to download packages.
+  * If you're developing a web or server-side app, use `dart pub get` to download packages.
   * If you're developing a mobile app, use Flutter's tools.
 </div>